 Universal Access benefits national disaster management authorities in countries beyond those of the Charter members, previously unable to make direct requests to the Charter.

 A registration process is in place for national authorities interested in participating in the Charter as an “Authorized User”.
 This process will validate the ability of national authorities to access and use Charter assets for disaster response, in accordance with Charter operational procedures.
 Steps and applicable conditions are explained in the Charter’s Universal Access Information Brochure available together with its Registration form.

-Map showing countries (in red) with direct access to the Charter in 2013.
+Map showing countries (in orange) with direct access to the Charter in May 2014.
 Universal Access will allow national users from new countries to directly submit emergency requests as Authorized Users.

 The following illustration depicts the sequence of events that occur once the Charter is activated.
 Beginning with the authorized user (bottom left), follow the sequence with your mouse for a brief description of each step, and click on any of the steps for more in-depth information.